Commitment to social issues and sports sponsorships

 Many of our employees also make a personal commitment.
 They can get involved in two special fundraising campaigns:

 Many Deka employees volunteer their personal time and provide support for non-profit organisations, schools and sports clubs, for example.
 We want to encourage this commitment.
 As part of the “Deka – Engagiert vor Ort” campaign (Deka – making a local commitment), employees can apply for EUR 1,000 each year for “their” project.
-Deka provides support for 25 projects each year and will continue to do so in 2021.
+Deka provides support for 25 projects each year and will continue to do so also in 2022.

 Deutsche Krebshilfe/Deutsche KinderKrebshilfe e.V.
 (German Cancer Aid/German Children’s Cancer Aid)

 According to DKH, around half of the German population will develop cancer during the course of their lives.
 That means the entire population of Germany is directly or indirectly affected by this disease.
-The main objectives of the partnership are to increase public awareness of health risks and DHK.
+The main objectives of the partnership are to increase public awareness of health risks and DKH.